-The other information comprises the information included in the Report of Directors and Statement of Directors' Responsibilities set out on pages 3 to 6.
-The directors are responsible for the other information contained within the annual report.
+The other information comprises the information included in the Report of Directors and Statement of Director's Responsibilities set out on pages 3 to 6, other than the financial statements and our auditor's report thereon.
+The directors are responsible for the other information contained within the Report of Directors and Statement of Director's Responsibilities .